Here's Everything We Know About Pixar's Cinematic Universe

 For the days when you want to hang out at the bar without changing out of pajamas.
 Starring Ted Danson as the ex-Red Soxxer and reformed alcoholic slinging drinks, Cheers had a long run -- 273 episodes! -- so you'll invest a ton of time if you're a completist, but luckily, you'll feel like a regular in no time.

 Inside the Downton Abbey estate, a high-society British family jostles against the hired help, but this early-20th-century period piece is no ordinary history lesson.
 Between arranged betrothals, sabotage among the support staff, an influenza epidemic, cancer scares, risky pregnancies, love triangles in perpetual motion, and even murder, the series is a soapy blast dressed up in 1900s finery.

 Phoebe Waller-Bridge's one-woman play-turned-six-part-comedy follows the titular character as she wrestles with intimacy and recovers from a tragedy.
 The Brit import comes packed with dark surprises, Francis Underwood-esque asides, and side-splitting laughs.
 It's kind of like watching an Annie Hall character trying to survive in London.
-Catch up now, so you're ready for Season 2.

 The Good Wife (2009-2016)

 For those of us who have yet to spring for CBS All Access, Prime is a great place to catch up with Alicia Florrick's soapy exploits.
 Julianna Margulies stars as the titular spouse managing her high-powered career as a defense attorney while her family faces the fallout of her husband's very public political scandal.

 I Love Dick (2016-2017)